Micere Githae Mugo: Early life

 Mũgo was born on 12 December 1942, in Baricho, Kirinyaga District, Kenya.
 The daughter of two progressive (liberal) teachers – Senior Chief Richard Karuga Gĩthae and Mwalimu Grace Njeri Gĩthae – who were politically active in Kenya's fight for independence.

 Mũgo attended Alliance Girls' High School from 1957 to 1960.

-Mũgo went on to attend Makerere University (where she gained her B.A. in 1966).
+Mũgo went on to attend Makerere University (where she gained her B.A. degree in 1966).
 She enrolled at the University of Nairobi in September 1966, later leaving for Canada to attend in 1969 the University of New Brunswick, where she earned her M.A. and PhD in 1973.
 She returned to Kenya to take up a teaching position at the University of Nairobi in 1973, and in 1978 became Dean of the Faculty of Arts and Social Sciences, making her the first female faculty dean in Kenya.
 She taught at the University of Nairobi until 1982, St. Lawrence University (1982–1984) the University of Zimbabwe (1984–1991) and was a visiting professor at Cornell University (1992).